 - Prepare and freeze at least one week worth of meals

-For patients who have pets, there are steps you can take to make things easier during recovery.
-Place your pet’s food and water bowl in an area that is easy to access, and so you do not have to bend much.
+For patients who have pets, there are steps you can take to make things better during recovery.
+Place your pet’s food and water bowl in an area that you can to access after your surgery, and so you do not have to bend much.
 You might also consider buying a pet food bowl riser if your pet is tall enough to reach it.
 This will reduce how much you need to bend for feedings early in recovery.

 If you live on your own, you might also arrange for a neighbor, pet sitter or dog walker to stop by for feeding and walking if necessary.
 Anything you can do to lighten your load in early recovery will be of benefit to you.
 You may also consider pet boarding, however most patients are comforted by having their pet nearby as they heal.
 If you plan to keep your pet at home, plan ahead so that you have the extra help you need.